chevereto/v3-docs/extra/CloudFlare.md

 ## CloudFlare HTTPS

-CloudFlafe offers a wide range of HTTPS solutions that allows you to easily turn on/off SSL on your website.
+CloudFlare offers a wide range of HTTPS solutions that allows you to easily turn on/off SSL on your website.
 Depending on what kind of certificate you want to handle they offer "Flexible" and "Full" SSL variations.
 To enable HTTPS follow these steps:

 - Go to your [websites](https://www.cloudflare.com/my-websites)
 - Click on the gear icon and select "CloudFlare settings"